 However, the Royal College of Paediatrics and Child Health states that unlicensed medicines may be prescribed for children if there are no suitable alternatives and their use can be justified by expert agreement.

 Anticonvulsant medicines include:

-A single anticonvulsant medicine may be used or, when the condition does not respond to lithium on its own, they may be used in combination with lithium.
+A single anticonvulsant medicine may be used, or they may be used in combination with lithium when the condition does not respond to lithium on its own.

 If you are prescribed valproate, you will need to visit your GP to have a blood count when you begin the medication, and then again six months later.

 Carbamazepine is usually only prescribed on the advice of an expert in bipolar disorder.
 To begin with, the dose will be low and then gradually increased.

 Your progress will be carefully monitored if you're taking other medication, including the contraceptive pill.

 Blood tests to check your liver and kidney function will be carried out when you start taking carbamazepine, and again after six months.